🔗 What is internal linking in SEO? (Direct answer)

 Placing contextual links that actually work

+- Link at natural transition points.
 Link where a reader would naturally want to go deeper.
-"Understanding search intent is the prerequisite for all content strategy — learn how to identify and match intent types in our complete search intent guide."
-The link appears at the moment the reader's curiosity about intent is highest.
+The link appears at the moment the reader's curiosity about the linked topic is highest.

-Links in the first 30% of a page's body text tend to get more equity and more clicks than those buried near the bottom.
-Surfer SEO's November 2025 analysis found that 44.2% of AI engine citations come from the first 30% of a page — a pattern that matches how link placement affects both crawl priority and user engagement.
-If a link is strategically important, get it in early — within the first few paragraphs or the first major section.
+- Front-load important links.
+Links in the first 30% of a page's body text tend to get more equity and more clicks.
+Research compiled by Position Digital (February 2026) found that 44.2% of all LLM citations come from the first 30% of an article's text — a pattern that matches how link placement affects both crawl priority and user engagement.
+If a link is strategically important, get it in early.

+- Ensure surrounding text reinforces the link's topic.
 Google reads roughly 50–70 words on either side of a link to understand its context.
-A link to your "Core Web Vitals Guide" placed within a paragraph discussing page speed, LCP, and performance metrics carries a stronger contextual signal than the same link placed within a paragraph about keyword research.
+A link to your "Core Web Vitals Guide" placed within a paragraph discussing page speed and LCP carries a stronger signal than the same link placed within a paragraph about keyword research.

-Multiple links in the same paragraph can clutter the reading experience and dilute the contextual signal of each one.
+- Limit to one link per paragraph (usually).
+Multiple links in the same paragraph dilute the contextual signal of each one.
 One internal link per paragraph is a good general rule for body text.
-Exceptions include comparison tables, resource lists, and reference sections where multiple links make sense.
+Exceptions include comparison tables, resource lists, and reference sections.

 9. Orphan Pages: How to Find and Fix Them